Discussion in 'December 2012' started by roscoe36, Oct 29, 2012.

 I side with Smush over Kobe.
 Smush's version of the story sounds way more believeable.

+The NJ announcers get some love from Lowe.
+The article also contains some Monroe-Drummond.
 Tim Duncan-Tiago Splitter, Greg Monroe-Andre Drummond, and more NBA frontcourt odd couples - Grantland

 Glad they did the math.
 We rebound at a higher rate than any other NBA team on offense and on defense when Greg and Andre are in together?
 Stat of the year so far.

 Monroe is spastically competitive.
 Playing next to Drummond will unleash his Forest Gump on the defensive glass.
 That would be half the battle to being a decent defensive player.

 Bubba gump rebounds

 I like Okur and Afflalo.
 Even still, I don't think you could say that any of these guys has really made an impact on the league.
 In fact, I don't think there is a decent argument for these guys over any of our current Pistons starters.
 A consistent argument against the clueless coach has been playing starters when a better replacement was available right there on the bench.
 Assuming similar salaries, who would you rather have: Okur when he played for the Jazz, or Greg Monroe?
 Darko or Drummond?
 Delfino or Prince?
 Amir or Prince?
 Smush Parker or Rodney Stuckey?
 Which team do you think would be better: Drummond, Monroe, Prince, Stuckey, and Knight with Max off the bench, or Okur, Amir, Delfino, Afflalo and Parker with Darko off the bench?
 Best of seven series.